sairis-ai/help-center/docs/admin/Courses/107-managing-context-in-prompts.md

 > ```
 > User: "Summarize our Q1 sales performance."
 > AI: "Q1 sales grew 12%, driven by increased demand for our flagship product."
-> User: "Now compare that to last year '92s Q1 and highlight key differences."
+> User: "Now compare that to last year's Q1 and highlight key differences."
 > ```
 > AI retains the initial **Q1 sales data** and **builds on it** for comparison.